wellyshen/react-cool-form/docs/getting-started/form-state.md

 ### Reading the State

-If you just want to read the state's values without triggering re-renders, here's the [getState](../api-reference/use-form#getstate) method for you.
+If you just want to read the form state without triggering re-renders, here's the [getState](../api-reference/use-form#getstate) method for you.

 > 💡 Please note, this method should be used in an event handler.